marcopennekamp/lore/spec/03-multi-functions.md

 Some **explanations** are in order:

 - **concrete:** If $t$ is concrete, we do not return subtypes but only $t$ itself.
 Say we have an abstract function `f(a: A, b: B)` with `A` being abstract and `B` a concrete type.
 We don't want to force `B` to be specialized, as only `A` is abstract and therefore a function like `f(a: AI, b: B)` would be legal (assuming `AI` is a subtype of `A`).
 This rule includes function types, since they can never be abstract.
 In fact, we *have* to keep `B` as general as possible to ensure that values of `B` are also covered by an implementation and not just subtype values.
-- Note that we are ignoring the `Any` type, since declaring an abstract function over it is pure madness. (**TODO:** Maybe we should just disallow using any with abstract functions altogether.)
+- Note that we are ignoring the `Any` type, since declaring an abstract function over it is pure madness. (**TODO:** Maybe we should just disallow using Any with abstract functions altogether.)

 ---